striblab/generator-striblab/generators/app/templates/README.md

 To run a local web server that will auto-reload with [Browsersync](https://browsersync.io/), watch for file changes and re-build: `gulp develop`
 <% if (answers.projectType === 'cms') { %>
-There are some arguments that can alter the server behavior; you can run these in multiple Terminal tabs for different development needs:
+There are some arguments that can alter the local server behavior; you can run these in multiple Terminal tabs for different development needs:

+* Proxy through a local `news-platform` instance; if you don't know what that is, it is likely you don't have it setup. `gulp develop --cms`
-* For the mobile version of the site, use `gulp develop --mobile`.
+  * For the mobile version of the site, use `gulp develop --cms --mobile`.
-* If your project has multiple pages, you can target a specific article ID with `gulp develop --cms-id=123456`.
+  * If your project has multiple pages, you can target a specific article ID with `gulp develop --cms --cms-id=123456`.
-* If you don't have the `news-platform` running locally, you can do `gulp develop --no-cms` which will not run the project through the CMS and thus not be fully tested.
     <% } %>

 ### Directories and files

+* `build/`: All the supporting files get compiled into this directory and this is what gets published.
 * `config.json`: Non-content config for application.
   * Use this to add non-local JS or CSS assets, such as from a CDN.
   * This can be overridden with a `config.custom.json` if there is a need to add configuration that should not be put into revision history.